 Watercolor art sets, just like most art supplies, come in two broad categories: student-grade and professional-grade.

-Student-grade options are great for beginners or gifts since they tend to be cheaper.
+Student-grade sets are perfect for complete beginners and curious artists taking a few watercolor classes.
+They also make for great gifts since they tend to be cheaper!
 Manufacturers typically achieve this by adding fewer (or cheaper) pigments.

-This doesn’t necessarily mean they won’t give good results.
-Any watercolor set for beginners from a top brand will have vibrant colors and excellent lightfastness (how long the color holds over time, typically 100+ years).
+However, this doesn’t necessarily mean they won’t give good results!
+Any watercolor set for beginners from a top brand will have vibrant colors and reasonable lightfastness (watercolor paint isn’t the most lightfast overall!).

-But if you do want better quality paints (or just have a bigger budget), professional watercolor sets are the way to go.
+On the other hand, if you’re after higher-quality paints (or just have a bigger budget), pro-grade watercolor sets are the way to go.

 Pigments are ground to a finer consistency for better dispersion.
 Paints also have a higher pigment ratio with better quality binders and additives, leading to paints that are easy to work with and colors that leap off the page.